mandrusiaks/SMTextView/README.md

 override func viewDidLoad() {
     super.viewDidLoad()
-    //NOTE: Due to character count label, bottomInset is currently no longer customizable.
-    //      This may be re-enabled in the future. textView.placeholder = "Enter details about the event." textView.placeholderColor = .purple
+    textView.placeholder = "Enter details about the event." textView.placeholderColor = .purple
     textView.topInset = 45
     textView.leftInset = 15
     textView.rightInset = 15
-    textView.isCharacterCountEnabled = true
     textView.maxCharacterCount = 200
 }